Experts-say/zero-xmr-ticker/README.md

 2. Download and Flash Raspbian Lite onto an SD card (download from https://www.raspberrypi.org/software/operating-systems/)

-3. If your RPi has a LAN connection (i.e. any RRi0 with LAN-Adapter or RPi 3/4) then
+3. (Optional) If your RPi has a LAN connection (i.e. any RRi0 with LAN-Adapter or RPi 3/4) then
-     1) Connect RPi via LAN connection and boot up
+    1) Connect RPi via LAN connection and boot it up
-     2) Either connect a screen to the RPI or use another computer to SSH into the Pi
+    2) Either connect a screen and keyboard to the RPI or use another computer to SSH into the Pi (default username & PW are "pi" and "raspberry")
-     3) Configuring Wifi via `sudo raspi-config`
+    3) Configure Wifi via `sudo raspi-config`

-8. OR configure WIFI (Any RPi) by either:
+    4) Skip step 4

+4. Configure WIFI manually:
-   2. Without LAN (or Screen): Reinsert the flashed SD card into your computer (not RPi) and create a new file called wpa_supplicant.conf with the following text, replacing “YOUR_NETWORK_NAME” and “YOUR_NETWORK_PASSWORD” with your information.
-A source code editor such as Atom works great for this purpose.
-WordPad and Notepad are not recommended to create this file as extra characters are added in the formatting process.
+    1) Reinsert the flashed SD card into your computer (not RPi)
+    2) In the main folder create a new file called wpa_supplicant.conf with the text below (replace “YOUR_NETWORK_NAME” and “YOUR_NETWORK_PASSWORD” with your wifi credentials).
+A plain text editor like Notepad++ is preferred as it uses the correct Unix style line-breaks that can be read by the RPi

   ```
     country=us